Apply to join a judge-led discussion group course

 How to apply

-You will also have to attend an IT Tech Support session prior to the course beginning.
+Participants are also required to attend an IT Tech Support session prior to the course beginning.

-To apply, please fill out the application form: Pre-Application Judicial Education (PAJE) Application Form- Spring Summer 2025 (external link)
+To apply, please fill out the PAJE application form- Spring / Summer 2026 (external link)

 PAJE Judges